 Specialties of Frankfurt and Hesse

 Culinary specialties in Hessen vary according to the region.
-Influences from the neighboring state of Thuringia are found Northern Hessen, whereas in Southern Hessen, culinary specialties are inspired by the cuisine of the Rheinhessen and Franconia areas.
+Influences from the neighboring state of Thuringia are found in Northern Hessen, whereas in Southern Hessen, culinary specialties are inspired by the cuisine of the Rheinhessen and Franconia areas.
 Whatever the area of influence, potatoes and bread figure heavily in Hessische Küche, or Hessian cooking!

 The original Frankfurter Würstchen, or Frankfurt sausage, is a scalded, smoked sausage (Brühwurst) made with pork contained in a natural sheepskin casing.
 To cook it, it is scaled in hot water for about 8 minutes, hence the name Brühwurst, and must never be boiled.
 Typical accompaniments are mustard, bread and horseradish.
 The Frankfurter Würstchen has been around since the 13th Century and since 1860, its name has been geographically protected so that only sausages made in the Frankfurt area may be called Frankfurter Würstchen!
-While the Frankfurter Würstchen is made from 100% pork, the Frankfurter Rindswurst is made, as its name suggest, from 100% beef.
+While the Frankfurter Würstchen is made from 100% pork, the Frankfurter Rindswurst is made from 100% beef.
 It was invented in 1894 by a butcher in Frankfurt and became very popular among the Jewish population of the time since it did not contain pork.
-The butcher’s shop where it was invented is still in business in the city.
-Frankfurter Rindswurst is also a Brühwurst and is usually cooked in a Wasserbad (Bain Marie) but can also be grilled or fried.
-Itä’s also used as a base for the popular Currywurst, which is a sliced sausage covered in a curry-flavored ketchup.
+The butcher’s shop where it was invented is still in business in the city to this day!
+Frankfurter Rindswurst is also a Brühwurst and is usually cooked in a Wasserbad (slow cooker) but can also be grilled or fried.
+It’s also used as a base for the popular Currywurst, which is a sliced sausage covered in a curry-flavored ketchup.

-Handkäse mit Musik is particularly popular in Apfelweinlokalen (Apple Wine Pubs), refers to a Sauermilchkäse cheese, which is made from sour milk quark cheese.
+Handkäse mit Musik is particularly popular in Apfelweinlokalen (Apple Wine Pubs) and refers to a Sauermilchkäse cheese, which is made from sour milk quark cheese.
 The word Handkäse is derived from the fact that the cheese is made and formed by hand and thus the cheeses are small in size.
 The dish Handkäs mit Musik is traditionally prepared by marinating the ripe cheese in oil, vinegar, caraway seeds, pepper, salt and onions.
-So where does the music part of this dish come into play The Musik is then apparently the intestinal noise generated by the consumption of onions!
+So where does the music part of this dish come into play The Musik is supposed to be the intestinal noise generated by the consumption of the onions!
 The dish is traditionally served with bread and a glass of Frankfurt Apple Wine (Apfelwein)!
 Similar to Handkäse, Frankfurter Rippchen are a must on any menu in Frankfurt’s numerous Apfelweinlokale or apple wine pubs.
 The dish consists of smoked pork chops that are braised in sauerkraut or meat broth and served with mashed potatoes and sauerkraut.
 Unlike the Kasseler Rippchen, the meat is not smoked and thus the flavor is milder